base/base/docs/specs/experimental/gov-delegation.md

 | `Absolute`  | `0`    | The amount of votes delegated is fixed and denominated in the `GovernanceToken`'s decimals  |
 | `Relative`  | `1`    | The amount of votes delegated is relative and denominated in percentages.                   |

-## Backwards Compatibility

-The `GovernanceDelegation` contract ensures backwards compatibility by allowing the migration of delegation state from the `GovernanceToken`.

-## Migration

-All write functions in the `GovernanceDelegation` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
-If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
-After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated.

 ## User Flow

 The following sections highlight the use cases that MUST be supported by the `GovernanceDelegation`, and the difference